T

 museum

-Showcasing world arts and cultures with a special emphasis on the First Nations peoples of British Columbia.
-Its iconic building and extensive collections are a must-see.
+Showcasing world arts and cultures, with a special focus on the First Nations peoples of British Columbia.
+Its architecture and stunning totem poles are as impressive as its collections.

-• Allow ample time to explore the totem poles outside.
+• Allow ample time to explore the outdoor installations.

 2. Midday